Southowram: History and governance

-Parts of the village centre were demolished and rebuilt in the 1970s and 1980s.
-But many older buildings remain, as do the ancient stocks on Towngate.
+Parts of Southowram's village centre were demolished and rebuilt in the 1970s and 1980s, but many older buildings remain, as do the ancient stocks on Towngate.
 Old buildings were lost on New Street and were replaced by council housing.
 More such housing is to be found in the lower part of the village.
 Southowram retains in the main, however, a mixture of older historic and new housing, council owned and private housing.

 A number of old halls and farms which survived until the 1940s and 1950s were lost in subsequent decades.